Admittedly, I watch more TV now than I ever did. But that doesn't mean I really like it.

 However, when I was an infant and toddler I watched next to nothing TV.
 In fact, my first memory of TV was a basketball game (probably why I love Sportscenter so much).

-Why am I talking about this?
-I read a CNN article about Moms and TV: A Love-Hate Relationship.
+CNN article about Moms and TV: A Love-Hate Relationship.
 I really have a thing about TV and babies and young kids.
 They don't mix.
 Is this considered too idealistic in this day and age?
 Working moms are caught between a rock and hard place - how to keep a child occupied while you try to get mundane but necessary chores done?
 I run around the house like a frazzled chicken picking up stuff, folding laundry, washing dishes while Karalyn is either playing in her gymini (which means I stop every few seconds to check on her) or taking a nap (then I stop every 20 min to I check on her).

 There is a lot of guilt and frustration about how much TV a child should watch and what programming is considered helpful.
 If I had my way, Karalyn would only ever see Animal Planet, National Geographic, Discovery and History.
 Oh, a little DIY wouldn't hurt every now and then.
 But is even that too much?
 Is it too commercialized?
 Would she learn anything from them?